Skip to Content

 Can I use a different type of pasta?

 Yes, of course!
-Fettucini, tagliatelle and pappardelle all work really well.
+Fettuccini, tagliatelle and pappardelle all work really well.

 Can I use fresh salmon?

-For me, fresh pasta does not work in this recipe, both the texture and the flavour are not quite right.
+For me, fresh salmon does not work in this recipe.
+Neither the texture nor the flavour is quite right.

 Can I use dried dill?